Nation (university): University of Leipzig

-When the University of Leipzig was established in 1409 by scholars from the University of Prague, the new university's nationes were modeled on those of Prague, replacing the Bohemian "natio" with one for local students from the Margravate of Meissen, becoming the Natio Misnensium with the other nationes remaining those of the Saxonum (Saxony), Bavarorum (Bavaria), and Polonorum (Poland).
+When the University of Leipzig was established in 1409 by scholars from the University of Prague, the new university's nationes were modeled on those of Prague, replacing the Bohemian natio with one for local students from the Margravate of Meissen, becoming the Natio Misnensium, with the other nationes remaining those of the Saxonum (Saxony), Bavarorum (Bavaria), and Polonorum (Poland).

 University of Bologna

 In medieval Bologna, there existed three separate universities.
-There were two for the study of law, one for students from Italy (but not Bologna) the universitas citramontanorum and another for students from outside the peninsula the universitas ultramontanorum.
-The third school was for the study of the arts and medicine universitas artisarum et medicorum.
-The ultramontane university was divided into fourteen different nations as early as 1265- the Gauls, Picards, Burgundians, Turonenses (those from Tours), Pictavienses (those from Poitiers), Normans, Catalans, Hungarians, Poles, Germans, Provençals, English, and Gascons, whereas the citramontane university was split into three nations: Romans, Tuscans and Lombards.
+There were two for the study of law, one for students from Italy (but not Bologna), the universitas citramontanorum (lit. 'cismontane university') and another for students from outside the peninsula, the universitas ultramontanorum (lit. 'ultramontane university').
+The third school was for the study of the arts and medicine, universitas artisarum et medicorum.
+The ultramontane university was divided into fourteen different nations as early as 1265: the Gauls, Picards, Burgundians, Turonenses (those from Tours), Pictavienses (those from Poitiers), Normans, Catalans, Hungarians, Poles, Germans, Provençals, English, and Gascons, whereas the citramontane university was split into three nations: Romans, Tuscans and Lombards.